 You will probably be doing a lot more traveling than you would normally do at home.
 This means, by definition, more public transportation such as trains, busses, metros, taxis and planes.
 Most provide convenient and inexpensive transportation for you as a student.
 However, there are a number of safety issues you should keep in mind, especially in urban settings.
 Do not hitchhike.
 Stick to official, licensed buses and taxi cabs.
 Research transportation options and schedules.
 Ask your program director if you have questions about which types of local transportation are safe and reliable.

 Use the same common sense precautions you would take in an unfamiliar location in the US.
 Avoid unsafe areas and poorly lit or deserted streets; travel with a buddy, but avoid going in large groups of Americans; don’t carry a lot of cash; keep your important documents safe and carry a copy of your passport page or any other identification; be aware of your surroundings and keep your wits about you.

 Trying to blend into your host culture is part of the experience of study abroad.
 It is also a wise precaution to avoid places where Americans are known to congregate, such as particular “tourist” restaurants or entertainment venues.

 Know How to Communicate in an Emergency

-Carry contact information with you at all times including your program director/host country university, host family or university residence, International SOS and Rice International Programs.
+Carry contact information with you at all times including your program director/host country university, host family or university residence, International SOS and the Rice Study Abroad Office.
 Note the telephone number and address of the nearest US embassy or consulate.
 Check to see if your host country has a similar "911" system.